 Tomatillos and chiles roasted together and blended with onions and cilantro.
-Cool, crisp, spicy and a little tangy, perfect on tacos or tostadas, or dolloped on fried or scrambled eggs.
+This green salsa is cool, crisp, spicy and a little tangy, perfect on tacos or tostadas, or dolloped on fried or scrambled eggs.

 1 1/2 pounds tomatillos